iktools/IkSerialization/README.md

 }
 ```

-To start serialization you need a fresh instance of `PackingSession` and call `pack` on and an appropriate packer class (generated for `@SerializableClass` annotated class).
+To start serialization you need a fresh instance of `PackingSession` and call `pack` on an appropriate packer class (generated for `@SerializableClass` annotated class).
 This will populate the packing session and return the reference of the "root" object.
 Then you can use those data to create output in the format of choice.
-This does move require from library user to write that final piece of logic, but that is not as complex as it sounds.
+This requires from the library user to write that final piece of logic, but that is not as complex as it sounds.
 Here is an example of `serializationMapper` function for converting packed objects to JSON for Android:

 ```Kotlin